2025 Czech government Bitcoin scandal: Concerns over origin and legality

-Journalist Petra Jamořská pointed out that if the illegal origin of the Bitcoins is proven, any form of financial settlement between the state and Juran's clients will result in financial losses for the state.
-Juran said that the dispute could be resolved by the end of August 2025.
-In the event that the state fails to deliver the Bitcoins, Juran did not rule out another lawsuit.
+Further confiscation and negotiations

-The remaining undelivered Bitcoins were confiscated by law enforcement authorities on August 15, 2025.
-Juran likened the seizure of Bitcoins by the police to throwing a grenade into negotiations with buyers.
-Juran's clients were not informed by the police but by the ministry about the seizure of the Bitcoins.
-Juran originally expected an agreement with the state within two weeks of Jiřikovský's arrest, but he reconsidered his position.
-According to Juran, the change in schedule was due to the seizure of Bitcoins by NCOZ police officers.
-The legal representative of the two buyers said that his clients could reach an agreement with the state by the end of September 2025.
-By that time, it should be clear whether his clients and the state will reach an agreement at all.
-The third buyer to acquire Bitcoin from the state at auction is the Sigil cryptocurrency fund, which was managed by Pavel Stehno in August 2025.
-Stehno said of the negotiations with the state, "The negotiations are constructive, no one is confiscating anything from us."
+Journalist Petra Jamořská said that if the illegal origins of the bitcoins is proven, any financial settlement between the state and Juran's clients could result in losses for the state.
+Juran said the dispute could be resolved by the end of August 2025.
+He did not rule out filing another lawsuit if the state failed to deliver the bitcoins.

-The remaining undelivered Bitcoins were confiscated by law enforcement on August 15, 2025.
-Juran compared the police seizure to “throwing a grenade” into buyer negotiations.
+The remaining undelivered bitcoins were confiscated by law enforcement on 15 August 2025.
+Juran compared the police seizure to "throwing a grenade" into buyer negotiations.
 His clients learned of the seizure from the ministry, not the police.
-Juran initially expected an agreement with the state within two weeks of Jiřikovský’s arrest but later changed his view, citing the seizure by NCOZ officers as the cause.
-The buyers’ lawyer said his clients could reach an agreement with the state by the end of September 2025, when it should be clear whether a deal is possible.
-The third buyer acquiring Bitcoin from the state at auction was the Sigil cryptocurrency fund, managed by Pavel Stehno in August 2025.
+Juran initially expected an agreement with the state within two weeks of Jiřikovský's arrest but later changed his view, citing the seizure by NCOZ officers as the cause.
+The buyers' lawyer said his clients could reach an agreement with the state by the end of September 2025, when it should be clear whether a deal is possible.
+The third buyer acquiring bitcoin from the state at auction was the Sigil cryptocurrency fund, managed by Pavel Stehno in August 2025.
 Stehno said of the negotiations with the state, "The negotiations are constructive, no one is confiscating anything from us."